WebQA: Multihop and Multimodal QA: Task Formulation

 \section{Task Formulation}

-Each example consists of a textual question $Q$, a set of positive sources $s_1, s_2,\ ...,\ s_m$, a set of distractor sources $s_{m+1}, s_{m+2},\ ...,\ s_n$ and an answer $A$.
-Each source can be either a snippet or an image with a caption.
-It is worth noting that a caption is necessary to accompany an image because object names or geographic information are not usually written on the image itself, but they serve as critical links between entities mentioned in the question and the visual entities.
+As in Fig~\ref{fig:teaser}, examples consist of a question $Q$, a set of positive sources $s_1, ..., s_m$ (in green), a set of distractor sources $s_{m+1}, ..., s_n$ (in red) and an answer $A$.
+Each source can be either a snippet or an (image, description) pair.
+Each image is accompanied by a description to resolve names or geographic information not present in the image itself, but serve as critical links to references in the question.
+We include both a restricted ($n\!\approx\!40$) and full ($n\!\approx\!900K$) setting.

 We decompose the task into two stages.
-First, given $Q$ and $s_1, s_2,\ ...,\ s_n$, the first stage requires a model to identify the sources from which to derive the answer (i.e. multimodal information extraction).
+First, given $Q$ and $s_1, s_2, ..., s_n$, the model identifies the sources from which to derive the answer.
 The second stage is question answering where the model takes $Q$ and the chosen sources as context $C$, to generate an answer $A$.
-Ideally, the task would be addressed in a single stage wherein a system jointly processes $Q, s_1, s_2,\ ...,\ s_n$ to produce $A, C$, but we are unaware of any modeling approaches that can consume sufficiently large multimodal contexts to achieve this, so this is left to future work.
+Ideally, a single-stage system would jointly process $Q, s_1, s_2,\ ...,\ s_n$ to produce $A, C$, but we are unaware of any modeling approaches that can consume sufficiently large multimodal contexts to achieve this, so this is left to future work.

 Following the paradigm popularized by search engines, we structure our data as having answers that can be found either via image search or general web (text) search.
-Below we outline how both types of questions are collected, structured, and quality maintained.
+Note, WebQA does not contain questions that need an image and an (independent) snippet as knowledge sources.
+However, \textit{all} image-based questions already require processing \textit{both} images and text as \textit{image descriptions} provide necessary information.
+Below we outline how both types of questions are collected, structured, and filtered for quality.